Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 # Bringing Pyra Home, To See His Parents (Leftherian Archipelago)

-===

 Dawn.
 The group gathered at the front deck, overlooking the Leftherian Archipelago.
 Pyra exclaimed, "Amazing...
 It looks like a mountain of clouds."

 "The Leftherian Archipelago.
 Indol is currently positioned beyond the Cloud Ridge."
 That's the Great Waterfall of Clouds!
-The Leftherian Archipelago was like jellyfish floating in the air, connected by tentacles.
-Of course, there were those that're not connected, but they're small islands on sea level.
-"It would take quite some time to sail around, so we'll be traveling over land, from here." explained Fan.
+The Leftherian Archipelago composed of multiple jellyfish floating mid-air, connected by their tentacles.
+Some other islands floated on the sea, weren't connected.
+"It would take quite some time to sail around, so we'll be traveling over land- from here." explained Fan.

 Dromarch: "I suppose, not even a Titan ship could surpass- such an obstacle."